Build an India Gold Price App with JavaScript

 Free is 30 requests a minute; paid plans go to 120 and 500.
 Every response returns the standard X-RateLimit-Remaining header, so the correct pattern is to read that header and back off when it runs low rather than polling blind and eating 429s.
 For most apps a short client-side cache, matched to how often the underlying value actually moves, keeps you well inside the free tier.

-The free and Basic tiers are for personal and evaluation use.
+The free and Physical tiers are for personal and evaluation use.
 Commercial use, redisplaying the price in a product you ship, starts on the Pro plan and requires attribution.
 If you are putting a gold price in front of your own users, Pro is the floor.

 Yes.
 The MCP server is included on every plan, including free.
 You add one config block to Claude, Cursor, or any MCP-capable runtime and the agent fetches the live price directly, with no hand-rolled tool code.
 The data is the same one the REST API serves.
 There is a full MCP walkthrough if you want the setup detail.